Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 - The pregnancy

-- Although rare, a tumor of the pancreas can cause the body to produce too much insulin or a substance similar to insulin, resulting in hypoglycemia.
+- Although rare, a pancreas tumor can cause the body to produce too much insulin or a substance similar to insulin, resulting in hypoglycemia.

 - Hormonal deficiencies can also cause hypoglycemia because hormones control glucose levels.